Prometheus-X-association/edge-computing/kubernetes/design/README.md

 BB components](../src) built and assembled during installation time and common K8s manifest files and [Helm charts](https://helm.sh/).
-Since the Edge Computing BB's component do not build on external tools and APIs other than the basic features of the vanilla Kubernetes (>=v1.33), it provides high-levels of flexibility and portability.
+Since the Edge Computing BB's component do not build on external tools and APIs other than the basic features of the vanilla Kubernetes (>=v1.31), it provides high-levels of flexibility and portability.

-In contrast to plain docker-compose based deplyoment setups, Kubernetes, as a mature, continously developed, and widely used container orchestration platform implicitly provide advantages for running worker tasks and components both from compute and privacy perspectives, such as
+In contrast to plain docker-compose based deployment setups, Kubernetes, as a mature, continuously developed, and widely used container orchestration platform implicitly provide advantages for running worker tasks and components both from compute and privacy perspectives, such as
  - compute resource quotas,